 This one is also a strong contestant mainly because of its unique audience.
 Men on Pinterest comprise just seven percent of the site’s total audience, making it an ideal opportunity for those interested in targeting women.
 With 175 million monthly visitors, it’s easy to do the math on how many women could be targeted through the platform.
 According to Pinterest, 75 percent of Pins saved to Pinterest come from businesses.
 The platform offers sponsored pins, meaning its content-based advertising.
 Saved promoted pins last forever, meaning they could be driving traffic long after the campaign has ended.

 “Advertisers receive an average of 20 percent more (free!) clicks in the month after launching a Promoted Pin campaign,” Pinterest claims.

 The platforms mentioned in this article are highly competitive and viable choices, but they're far from being the only AdWords alternatives out there.There are many others out there worth checking, like AdMob, SelfAdvertiser, InMobi, Twitter, or StumbleUpon.

-A mega affiliate will never stick to a single PPC platform, no matter what results it offers.
+The same way mega affiliates never settle for one network, marketing tool or use one ad format, they will never stick to a single PPC platform, no matter what results it offers.
 Instead, they will try different ones, test the results, see which work best for a particular campaign, and then proceed.
 In many cases, the best affiliates will use multiple platforms, playing to each one's strengths, while annulling their unique weaknesses by bulking them up.
 Try them out and see which ones work best for you.
 Who knows, you might find a great source of traffic in some of them.